pimcore/pimcore/doc/Development_Documentation/05_Objects/03_Working_with_PHP_API.md

 });
 ```

-### Type Declaration
+### PHP Type Declarations

 > Experimental Feature

-If you want to add [Type Hints as described in](https://github.com/pimcore/pimcore/issues/6387) on generated PHP code
+If you want to add [type declarations as described in](https://github.com/pimcore/pimcore/issues/6387) on the generated PHP code for your classes,
-please enable this feature in the you class definition.
+please enable this feature in the class definition.

 If you have custom data types please implement the `Pimcore\Model\DataObject\ClassDefinition\Data\TypeDeclarationSupportInterface` interface.